epyx25/test/README.md

 In this skeleton, statsd is not use.
 Bunyan makes the job with Elasticsearch / Logstash / Kibana stack and Sitespeed.IO / Graphite / Grafana stack.

 Feel free to clone, and to ask for more

+- Install globally gulp, standard and esdoc@0.4.3 (not using ES6 for node < 4)